Justified (TV series): Justified: City Primeval

 In March 2021, FX and various Justified writers including Graham Yost began development on a drama series based on Elmore Leonard's novel City Primeval.
 Timothy Olyphant was also set to reprise his role as Raylan Givens.

 In January 2022, FX greenlit the limited series and confirmed Olyphant would reprise his role.
 Several of the original Justified writers and producers are involved; showrunners for City Primeval are Dave Andron and Michael Dinner, with Dinner also directing.
 Other executive producers include Olyphant, Yost, Sarah Timberman, Carl Beverly and Peter Leonard, with the writing staff consisting of Taylor Elmore, Chris Provenzano, Walter Mosley, V.J.
 Boyd, Eisa Davis and Ingrid Escajeda.
-The limited series is set eight years after the original series and sees Givens, who is now living in Florida working as a marshal, go to Detroit after crossing paths with a violent sociopath named Clement Mansell.
-In February 2022, it was revealed that Quentin Tarantino was in talks to direct episodes of the series.
+The limited series is set fifteen years after the original series and sees Givens, who is now living in Florida working as a marshal, go to Detroit after crossing paths with a violent sociopath named Clement Mansell.

 Filming began in Chicago on May 4, 2022.
 Alongside Olyphant, the series also stars Aunjanue Ellis, Boyd Holbrook, Adelaide Clemens, Vondie Curtis-Hall, Marin Ireland, Norbert Leo Butz, Victor Williams, and Vivian Olyphant (Timothy Olyphant's real-life daughter).
-It is set to premiere in mid-2023.
+It premiered on July 18, 2023.